 In the interest of facilitating an up-to-date course and fostering learning, other course materials may be made available during the semester.
 If so, these materials (or how to obtain them) will be provided on Carmen.
-No additional costs are to be expected for these materials.
+No additional costs will be incurred to access these materials.